-Terminate the battery cables with ring terminals sized for the 5/16 inch genset terminal screws (Figure 16).
+Terminate the battery cables with ring terminals sized for the 5/16 inch genset terminal screws (Figure 17).
 Permanently mark each end of each cable as to its polarity, positive (+) or negative (-).
-After making sure the battery cables are not connected at the battery, connect the battery and grounding cables to the genset (Figure 16).
+After making sure the battery cables are not connected at the battery and that an automatic genset starting system is disabled, connect the battery and ground-ing cables to the genset (Figure 17).

-FIGURE 16.
+FIGURE 17.
 BATTERY CABLE TERMINALS